cshapard26/CoopShapWebsite/markdown/Labs1181/NewLabs/Lab5.md

 Expected Outputs:
 Four examples of you running your program with `./your_executable_name` (not gdb).
 They should be the first letter of your first name and last name, each with a different case, as well as the letters "A" and "z" with those specific cases.
-E.x.
+E.x. with one flip:
 [Image here](TODO)

 ## Task 2